 Housing assistance for teachers in Georgia

 Just because you’ve found a home loan doesn’t mean you don’t still need housing assistance for teachers in Georgia.
-Here’s a few more state-level programs that you might consider taking advantage of:
+Here are a few more state-level programs that you might consider taking advantage of:

 Down payment assistance